DeepSceneSeg/AdapNet/README.md

 # AdapNet:  Adaptive  Semantic  Segmentation in  Adverse  Environmental  Conditions
 AdapNet is a deep learning model for semantic image segmentation that is benchmarked on Cityscapes, Synthia, ScanNet, SUN RGB-D and Freiburg Forest datasets.

-This repository contains our TensorFlow implementation of AdapNet which allows you to train your own model on any dataset and evaluate the results results in terms of mIoU (mean intersection-over-union).
+This repository contains our TensorFlow implementation of AdapNet which allows you to train your own model on any dataset and evaluate the results in terms of mIoU (mean intersection-over-union).

 If you find the code useful for your research, please consider citing our paper:
 ```